A key marketing concept to get your head around is testing.

 However, version A achieved a twenty per cent increase over version B (your existing home page), which means that instead of fifty sales there were sixty sales.
 If each sale was worth $100 profit then this test yielded $1,000 more profit for version A.

 Using version A as the new homepage without doing any other split-tests would mean your new conversion rate would be 1.2 per cent, or 120 sales for 10,000 visitors.
 That means an increase of twenty sales which equates to $2,000 extra profit.

 When it comes to a key marketing concept, testing is crucial to get your head around.
-It should be a regular part of the way you do business because of the customer insights it can provide and the potential increase in leads and sales.
+The challenge is turning that marketing concept into practice.
+In an ideal world it should be a regular part of the way you do business because of the customer insights it can provide and the potential increase in leads and sales.
 You can start with advertising, email marketing, your website or offline testing.
 The most important thing is to start and foster a testing mindset.